 In either the Export > Variant and Process Recipe settings, go to the Metadata tab and find a checkbox for Annotations.

-Select PSD as output file or a Process Recipe with PSD output and you see at the Metadata tab Annotations (as a Layer).
-When you output to PSD file, the Annotation is stored on a layer.
+Select PSD as an output file or a Process Recipe with PSD output and you see at the Metadata tab Annotations (as a Layer).
+When you output to the PSD file, the Annotation is stored on a layer.
 See the stacked images above, with the PSD output at the right.

 Process with Assets